michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/syllabus.md

 COURSE CALENDAR

 Please note this is subject to change – be sure to check this page and your email regularly.

 Homework and readings are listed for the days they are assigned, with the due date indicated

+Lecture notes are in [this](lectureNotes.md) file.

 #### Meeting 1: July 6